Ponali/w93-yoink/README.md

 Source versions are versions of Yoink that run source code, and not a complex minified boot script.

 When you install a Yoink "Source" version, there will be a folder called "run" in the "yoink" folder.
-This "run" folder contains most of the source code made to run yoink, that will be compiled and ran by the boot script.
+This "run" folder contains most of the source code made to run yoink, which will be compiled and ran by the boot script.

 If you want to make some edits to Yoink, simply open the files, edit them, and recompile it. (see "Update source code")

 # Making a Yoink mirror
 Making a Yoink mirror is quite easy.
 The only requirements are:
-- Server must atleast have static content.
+- Server must at least have static content.
 No scripts are required.
 - There must be a file called "yoink.txt" returning the http code "200 OK" or anything likewise.
 The content of this file doesn't matter.
-- Server output must have CORS enabled for atleast windows93.net or *.windows93.net
+- Server output must have CORS enabled for at least windows93.net or *.windows93.net
-- Package files still end with `.ynk`, so if you are given a package file with the .ynk extension, do not rename the file.
+- Package files still end with `.ynk`, so if you are given a package file with the .ynk extension, do not rename it.
 - All content must be accessible via HTTPS.
 (HTTP support is unknown and experimental.)

 # Making an installer